'Me and My Girl': Theater Review

 Christian Borle and Laura Michelle Kelly star in this Encores! production of the 1937 British musical that was given a hit Broadway revival in 1986.

-This show directed and choreographed by Warren Carlyle (After Midnight, Finian's Rainbow) demonstrates Encores' amazing ability to put together polished productions, featuring elaborate musical numbers, in just a few weeks.
-Besides "The Lambeth Walk," there's the wonderful Act II opener, "The Sun Has Got His Hat On," featuring the entire ensemble in a rousing tap dancing number that leaves you with a silly grin on your face.
+Directed and choreographed by Warren Carlyle (After Midnight, Finian's Rainbow), the show demonstrates Encores' amazing ability to put together polished productions, featuring elaborate musical numbers, in just a few weeks.
+Besides "The Lambeth Walk," there's the wonderful Act II opener, "The Sun Has Got His Hat On," featuring the entire ensemble in a rousing tap number that leaves you with a silly grin on your face.
 Gay's score, which also includes the title song and the jaunty "Leaning on a Lamp-Post," is almost ridiculously tuneful.
-These songs aren't just earworms, they burrow so deep into your brain that you would need surgery to dislodge them.
-As usual, the music sounds glorious as performed by the Encores Orchestra under the musical direction of Rob Berman.
+These songs aren't just earworms, they burrow so deep into your brain that you'd need surgery to dislodge them.
+As usual, the music sounds glorious as performed by the Encores!
+Orchestra under the musical direction of Rob Berman.

+Borle, recently seen as Willy Wonka in the Broadway musical Charlie and the Chocolate Factory, is an expert clown.
+He gets the opportunity to show off that talent in spades here, garnering guffaws with his exuberant physical shtick and sharp comic timing while displaying a perfect Cockney accent to boot.
+He's also very lovable, an essential quality for his anarchic, Groucho Marx-like character.
+Kelly is equally endearing as the spunky Sally, displaying her gorgeous pipes on such songs as the touching ballad "Once You Lose Your Heart."

 As with his work in the current hit revival of Hello, Dolly!, Carlyle's choreography proves consistently imaginative.
 Here, he makes particularly clever makes use of props ranging from cricket bats to spoons to lampposts.

-Effectively streamlined by adaptor John Weidman to two hours and fifteen minutes, this Me and My Girl is careful not to wear out its welcome.
+Effectively streamlined by adaptor John Weidman to two-and-a-quarter hours, this Me and My Girl is careful not to wear out its welcome.
 And for every groan-worthy gag there's an inspired one, such as the sly allusion to My Fair Lady that brought down the house.
 The show is a delight from start to finish, the only possible pitfall being that you may step into traffic while attempting to do the Lambeth Walk on your way home.

 Cast: Christian Borle, Bill Buell, Chuck Cooper, Suzzanne Douglas, Mark Evans, Harriet Harris, John Horton, Simon Jones, Laura Michelle Kelly, Lisa O'Hare, Don Stephenson